jacebenson/cedar/docs/docs/cli-commands.md

 ---
-description: A comprehensive reference of Redwood's CLI
+description: A comprehensive reference of Cedar's CLI
 ---

 # Command Line Interface